 The graduate-level courses offered at MPI-SWS and the associated universities enable students to complement their existing knowledge of core computer science areas.
 Depending on the academic background of each student, the exact course requirements are decided on an individual basis at the time of admission.
 Incoming students with only a bachelors degree generally are expected to take a number of course credits similar to those of a masters degree.
 For incoming students that have taken post-graduate courses (e.g., as part of a masters degree), the course requirements may be partially or completely waived.

 Students also have the opportunity to take specialized courses that focus on the development of scientific writing and presentation skills.
 These courses may be taken at any time in the program.

 Exploring different research areas

-All incoming students are assigned a faculty research adviser, but have the opportunity to explore additional research areas through projects with other faculty before deciding on their doctoral advisor at the end of the preparatory phase.
+Incoming students are assigned an initial faculty research mentor and have the opportunity to explore additional research areas through projects with other faculty before deciding on their doctoral advisor at the end of the preparatory phase.

 In addition to taking courses, students conduct research from the day they enter the doctoral program.
 Based on their initial research, students are required to pass a research qualifying exam, which is designed to evaluate the student's ability to successfully obtain a doctoral degree.

 In the dissertation phase, students focus primarily on research with their adviser with the goal of submitting and successfully defending their doctoral thesis, typically within three years from their qualifying exam.
 To help students stay on track, the dissertation phase contains two milestones: the Area Exam and the Thesis Proposal.

 The purpose of the area exam is to assess a student's understanding of his/her broad area of research.
 It tests the student's knowledge of the area's fundamental problems, techniques and methods, as well as the student's ability to apply this knowledge to new problems.
 The area exam is taken after the research qualifying exam and before the thesis proposal.